AntiMach/osu-receptor/README.md

 - `(480 * ScreenRatio - ColumnWidth * Keys) / 2`.
 - This will perfectly center the note field.

-## And how can I do all of this?
+## And how can I do any of this?
-You could use some image editing software, or you can use my python script along with it's customizable skin properties text file to make your own skin.
+You could use some image editing software, or you can use my python script along with it's customizable skin properties text file to make your own noteskin.

-# <a id="skip"></a> Editing your skin
+# <a id="skip"></a> Editing your noteskin
 Before anything, make sure to clone this repository as your skin folder, from where you should be working with.
 The repository itself works as a skin, but its files can be easily placed inside any other osu skin.
-Your skin should have these files and folders:
+Your osu skin should have these files and folders:
 ```
 SkinFolder/
     osu_receptor/
         ...
-    src-[skinname]/
+    src-[noteskin]/
         skin.txt
         ...
     osu_receptor.bat
     ...
 ```
 These files and folders are important, the rest is added by the script or by yourself.
-`[skinname]` is the name of you osu!receptor noteskin.
+`[noteskin]` is the name of you osu!receptor noteskin.

 ## The skin.ini
 The good old `skin.ini` can be created here for non `[Mania]` section settings.
 Any of those will be replaced by the generated key layouts from the program.